shannah/handbrake-watcher/README.md

 * `source.extension` - The 'source' extension of files to look for.
 Default is mkv.
 Multiple extensions can be separated by spaces.
 * `destination.extension` - The extension used for converted files.
 Default is mp4.
 E.g. This would convert a file named *myvideo.mkv* into a file named *myvideo.mp4* in the same directory.
+* `destination.dir` - Optional destination directory for converted files.
+Default is the same directory as the source file.
+Use the `${src.dir}` placeholder to specify the path to the source file's directory.
+E.g. To output to a subdirectory named "handbrake-converted", use `destination.dir=${src.dir}/handbrake-converted`.
 * `handbrakecli` - The path to the HandbrakeCLI binary.
 If you have this binary in your path already, then the handbrake-watcher will use that one by default.
 * `handbrake.flags` - The flags to use for the handbrake conversion.
 Only provide flags that don't require a value.
 E.g. --all-audio.
 Separate flags by spaces.
 For a full list of HandbrakeCLI flags, see the [HandBrakeCLI documentation](https://handbrake.fr/docs/en/latest/cli/cli-guide.html)
 * `handbrake.options.<optionname>` - Specify a particular handbrake command line option with value.
 E.g. handbrake.options.preset=High Profile is akin to providing the command-line flag --preset='High Profile' to HandbrakeCLI.